Updated on: 12/7/2021

 Legal Options After A Pedestrian Accident

-Injured pedestrians may be able to begin their path to recovery by reaching out to an experienced Washington State personal injury lawyer as soon as possible.
+Injured pedestrians may be able to begin their path to recovery by reaching out to a qualified attorney with experience handling pedestrian accident cases as soon as possible.
 Mr. Davis and the legal team at Davis Law Group can help determine rights and options to pursue legal action.